Program of study and research for The Way of Being

 Study, concepts, and criticism.

-Main sources for study, reading, and plans are in plan for study and action.
+Main sources for study, reading, and plans are in this document.

 Aims—knowledge of being (including Jnâna yoga) | understanding, knowledge of knowledge.